butterymoney/book/molten/README.md

 - **Objectives.** The goal or set of goals that constitute the DAO’s organizing purpose, e.g. “Buy the constitution”, “Fund Public Goods”
 - **Acts**.
 The set of actions or decisions the DAO’s governance mechanism is able to produce and its stakeholders consider, e.g. Add a new asset as collateral in our lending protocol, remove a particular voter’s voting power, increase Token Supply, offboard a contributor, fork the protocol
 - **Outcomes**.
 The set of outcomes the DAO’s governance mechanism is able to achieve through its actions, e.g. Token Price increases or remains stable, protocol users increase
-- **Legitimacy.** Power granted by governance participants to the governance mechanism through their ongoing implicit agreement to be bound by its decisions

 ## Dimensions